ndrewh/pyda/README.md

 ### Multithreading

+Unlike GDB/ptrace, which suspends *all* threads when *any* thread reaches a breakpoint, Pyda hooks do not interrupt other threads.

-There is a single CPython interpreter, so all threads share the same state (globals).
+Programs running under Pyda get a single CPython interpreter, so all threads share the same state (globals).
 When a hook is called by a thread, the thread will first acquire the GIL.
 We maintain a thread-specific data structure using Dynamorio's TLS mechanism, which allows us to track thread creation/destruction and report thread-specific information (e.g. `p.tid`) in hooks.